 - 1. Procedures for assets other than technology related assets received through the Information Technology department as per section 2 next are processed as follows: - a.
-On a recurring basis (normally daily) the Fixed Assets Department will query the General Ledger System for a list of purchase orders that have been processed by Accounts Payable to determine purchases which have been processed and paid for. - b.
+On a recurring basis (normally daily) the Fixed Assets Accountant will query the General Ledger System for a list of purchase orders that have been processed by Accounts Payable to determine purchases which have been processed and paid for. - b.
 For purchases that have been processed (received and paid) the Fixed Asset General Ledger Query will be used to identify and download and/or copy the OnDemand copies of the paid purchase orders that qualify for capitalization or inventorying as provided for in this procedure. - c.
-Once paid purchases have been identified and the purchase order information copied per items a. and b. above the Fixed Asset Department will prepare a Fixed Asset Inventory Control Form assigning the appropriate capital, Child Nutrition, inventory codes, group, class, asset life and depreciation codes, location, budget code, description, serial number (if available) and any other available identifying information for the item(s) included in the purchase.
+Once paid purchases have been identified and the purchase order information copied per items a. and b. above the Fixed Asset Accountant will prepare a Fixed Asset Inventory Control Form assigning the appropriate capital, Child Nutrition, inventory codes, group, class, asset life and depreciation codes, location, budget code, description, serial number (if available) and any other available identifying information for the item(s) included in the purchase.

 - d.
-The Fixed Asset Department will assign asset numbers and tags to the item(s) listed on the form in accordance with the procedures noted below, list the tag numbers on the form and forward the Fixed Asset Inventory Form to the appropriate school/department for completion. - e.
-The school/department will attach the asset tag(s) to the item(s), fill out the additionally required information on the Inventory Control Sheet (FIN-F011) including serial numbers, room/location assignment, sign, date, and return the form to the Fixed Asset Department within five business (5) days. - f.
-Once the tagging and Fixed Asset Inventory Control Form has been completed and signed by the appropriate receiving personnel the completed form is returned to Fixed Asset Accounting for entry into the Fixed Asset System.

-2. Procedures for inventorying or capitalizing purchased technology equipment including computers, laptops, audio visual and like equipment.

-- All technology equipment, including but not limited to computers, laptops, audio visual and like equipment purchased are to be delivered to the GCS Technology Department (IT) technology warehouse regardless of how ordered. - b.
-The Technology Department (IT)) maintains an inventory list of all technology equipment received and its disposition including item description, asset control numbers and other relevant inventory and control information as necessary. - c.
-The Fixed Assets Department periodically requests (normally weekly) updated copies of the IT Fixed Assets List for use in determining items to be uploaded to the Fixed Assets System in accordance with the procedures described herein. - d.
-For purchases included in the IT Fixed Assets List per Item c. above that have been processed (received and paid) the Fixed Asset General Ledger Query and OnDemand purchase order or payment records will be used to confirm the actual purchase cost to be used to inventory or capitalize the items in question.
+The Fixed Asset Accountant will assign asset numbers and tags to the item(s) listed on the form in accordance with the procedures noted below, list the tag numbers on the form and forward the Fixed Asset Inventory Form to the appropriate school/department for completion. - e.
+The school/department will attach the asset tag(s) to the item(s), fill out the additionally required information on the Inventory Control Sheet (FIN-F011) including serial numbers, room/location assignment, sign, date, and return the form to the Fixed Asset Accountant within five business (5) days. - f.
+Once the tagging and Fixed Asset Inventory Control Form has been completed and signed by the appropriate receiving personnel the completed form is returned to Fixed Asset Accountant for entry into the Fixed Asset System. - 2.
+Procedures for inventorying or capitalizing purchased technology equipment including computers, laptops, audio visual and like equipment. - a.
+All technology equipment, including but not limited to computers, laptops, audio visual and like equipment purchased are to be delivered to the GCS Technology Department (IT) technology warehouse regardless of how ordered. - b.
+The Technology Department (IT) maintains an inventory list of all technology equipment received and its disposition including item description, asset control numbers and other relevant inventory and control information as necessary. - c.
+The Fixed Assets Accountant periodically requests (normally weekly) updated copies of the IT Fixed Assets List for use in determining items to be uploaded to the Fixed Assets System in accordance with the procedures described herein. - d.
+As of March 2023, technology procured by the Technology Department will be tagged by their department and the information documented in a Technology Spreadsheet for ease of access.
+The spreadsheet serves as the database for all technology and it is to be indicated on the PO Tracking file of which items are IT items.